Timophilia (Arousal from Wealth)

 A lexical coinage, not a clinical term

-The word is only weakly attested.
-Wiktionary defines it tersely as "a primary arousal from gold or wealth" and cites The Encyclopedia of Unusual Sex Practices: the sprawling lexicon compiled by sex educator and counsellor Brenda Love (1992), which gathers more than 700 entries ranging from acrophilia to zelophilia and is the usual ultimate source for such rare coinages.
-Beyond Love's catalogue and the aggregator pages that copy its one-line gloss, there is no case literature, no clinical tradition, and no community writing devoted to timophilia.
+The trail is short.
+Wiktionary gives the one-line gloss and cites The Encyclopedia of Unusual Sex Practices, the sprawling lexicon compiled by sex educator Brenda Love in 1992, which gathers hundreds of entries from acrophilia to zelophilia and is the usual ultimate source for coinages of this kind.
+Beyond Love's catalogue and the aggregator pages that copy her gloss, there is no case literature, no clinical tradition and no community writing about timophilia.

-It therefore belongs to the large family of speculative -philia labels that circulate in glossaries far more than in research.
-There is no documented coiner, no first clinical case, and no dated entry into any nosology.
-Crucially, it appears in neither the DSM-5-TR nor the ICD-11; unlike well-documented partialisms or fetishism-adjacent patterns, it has never been the subject of a study, survey, or named diagnosis.
-Where a precise origin would normally be cited, the honest statement is that the coinage is essentially undocumented beyond a single lexical lineage.
+It belongs, then, to the large family of speculative -philia labels that circulate in glossaries rather than in research.
+There is no documented coiner, no first case, no dated entry into any nosology.
+Where a reference work would normally give an origin, the honest statement is that the coinage is undocumented beyond that single lexical lineage.

 In practice

-Because no descriptive material specific to the term exists, any account of how it is "expressed" is inference rather than observation.
-Where an attraction of this shape is reported informally, it tends to fold into adjacent and entirely ordinary dynamics: being drawn to affluent partners, to luxury aesthetics and settings, or to the symbolism of money, gold, and high status.
-None of this is documented as a discrete behavioural repertoire, and the entry deliberately avoids constructing one.
+No descriptive material specific to the term exists, so any account of how it is "expressed" would be invention.
+Where an attraction of roughly this shape is reported informally, it folds into ordinary and unremarkable dynamics: being drawn to affluent partners, to luxury settings and aesthetics, or to the symbolism of gold and rank.
+None of that is documented as a distinct behavioural repertoire, and this entry declines to construct one.

 Psychology

-No research addresses timophilia by name.
-What is well studied is the ordinary human tendency to weigh resources and social status in mate selection, a robust finding in evolutionary and social psychology, but that everyday preference is not a paraphilia, and recasting "arousal by wealth" as a distinct erotic orientation has no empirical support.
-Proposed mechanisms (associative learning, the symbolic charge of money and status, conditioning around luxury cues) are all plausible in the abstract yet untested for this specific label.
-Anyone genuinely distressed by such feelings is better served by mainstream relationship or sex-therapy frameworks (and by related, better-grounded concepts such as sapiosexuality or attraction to a power object) than by this thinly sourced word.
+No research addresses timophilia by name, so the truthful answer is that nothing is known.
+What is well studied is the ordinary weighting of resources and status in mate choice: David Buss's 1989 study across 37 cultures, with 10,047 participants, found that women in 36 of the 37 samples rated "good financial prospects" more highly than men did.
+That is a mainstream preference, not a paraphilia, and recasting it as a discrete erotic orientation has no empirical support.
+The mechanisms one might reach for (conditioning around luxury cues, the symbolic charge of gold, status as an arousal-relevant signal) are plausible in the abstract and untested for this label.
+Anyone distressed by feelings of this kind is better served by mainstream relationship or sex therapy, and by better-grounded neighbouring concepts such as sapiosexuality or attraction to a power object, than by a word this thinly sourced.

 Prevalence & culture